Tirth22/Temp/README-web.md

 * Right-click on the app service you created.
 * Click on Deploy to the Web App.
 * Check the deployment logs if there are any errors.
-* After the API gets deployed test it using Postman (or any other API testing application).
+* After the webapp gets deployed test it using the deployed URL.
-* Make a collection on postman for the required routes.
-* Now create an Issue and send a Pull Request(attach the postman collection).

 ### Hurrah!
 You just made your first Pull request ! 🎉